imp1sh/gosix.net/database/websites/education/www.inlingua-aachen.de.md

 title: www.inlingua-aachen.de
 description: www.inlingua-aachen.de Website IPv6 compatibility
 published: true
-date: 2024-01-31T21:22:33
+date: 2024-01-31T21:46:46
 tags: website, rank6
 editor: markdown
 ---

 # www.inlingua-aachen.de Website IPv6 compatibility

 > The results shown here are accumulated by automation.
-If you think the data shown is wrong, please contact the administrators.
+If you're convinced the shown data is wrong, please [contact the administrators](/howto/chat).
-> Do not edit this page manually, it will get overwritten.
 {.is-info}

 Inlingua Sprachschule in Aachen, Germany is part of the global inlingua language schools network.
 They offer a broad range of language courses to individuals and businesses, including German for foreigners, business English, and preparation for language exams.